Current news from local sources, including the Bonner County Daily Bee, The River Journal and the Sandpoint Online Newsroom

 Idaho's Hippest Mountain Town

-Sandpoint's a ski town that's also "urbane and cultured" according to the article "Idaho's Hippest Mountain Town" which appeared in Men's Journal.
+Sandpoint's a ski town that's also "urbane and cultured" says a November 2013 story, "Idaho's Hippest Mountain Town" in Men's Journal.
 "As tempted as you'll be to linger in town, the majestic Selkirk Mountains ... exert a gravitational pull."

 Sandpoint ranks as one of the "Top 10 Emerging Ski Towns" according to National Geographic Adventure ... "for those seeking the famed tree skiing of the Selkirks without the trip to Canada."